Gageperrin/it-notes/docker.md

 ### Namespaces

 Namespaces provide isolated networking interface for work environments.
 Namespaces can be linked with a virtual cable.
 A virtual network switch is used when there are multiple containers.
 Linux Bride and OpenvSwitch can be used as this switch.
+A route needs to be set up from the switch for external connectivity to a NAT gateway.

 Commands:
 * `ip netns add` to add a network namespace.